 The Company outsources certain sales force activities through an agreement with a third party.
 Under the terms of the original two-year agreement, the third party would bill the Company for services performed regardless of whether or not the services led to the generation and collection of co-promotion fees.
 However, the agreement provided for deferral of payment for certain amounts during the initial 12 months of the program, which ended in November 2002.
 Beginning in the 13th month (December 2002), the cumulative deferred amounts became due no later than the 24th month of the program (November 2003), payable in monthly installments of principal and interest.
 However, the Company amended the agreement in April 2003 to extend the due date of such deferred amounts to January 31, 2004.
-In February 2004, the Company amended the agreement to extend the due date of such deferred amounts due under this agreement at December 31, 2005 and 2006 were \$329,169 and \$0, respectively.
+In February 2004, the Company amended the agreement to extend the due date of such deferred amounts to June 30, 2004, at which time the full amount deferred was due.
+In 2005, the Company agreed to make equal monthly payments to pay off the balance owed.
+The amounts due under this agreement at December 31, 2005 and 2006 were \$329,169 and \$0, respectively.
 Total fees billed by the third party under this and similar agreements, including various amendments, and expensed by the Company totaled approximately \$2,960,000, \$3,082,000, and \$3,393,000 in 2004, 2005, and 2006, respectively.